 Therefore, while they may not be interchangeable (one is better than the other in specific circumstances), they give you a better chance of surviving should you ever find yourself in a crisis.

-Moreover, survival kits and bug out bags are often packaged similarly, so many survivalists may have difficulty visually telling them apart.
+Moreover, survival kits and bug-out bags are often packaged.
+Similarly, so many survivalists may have difficulty visually telling them apart.
 They’re both packed in lightweight carriers for the utmost convenience.
-The material they’re packed within needs to be durable and water-resistant to ensure it can withstand even the harshest weather conditions.
+The material they’re packed within must be durable and water-resistant to withstand even the harshest weather conditions.